In the Press

 Structural complexity in the Italian press

-Work on structural complexity gets press attention: from Corriere della Sera to Galileo, Brain Factor and many others, including a feature article by Focus, summer 2012.
+Work on structural complexity gets press attention: from Corriere della Sera to Galileo, Brain Factor and other journals, including a feature article by Focus, in 2012.

-Work on structural complexity, based on the use of knot polynomials, finds its way in the news: several newspapers and electronic journals dedicate feature articles to this topic from June to August 2012.
-National newspaper, such as Corriere della Sera and Corriere del Mezzogiorno, science web-journals, such as Galileo, Brain Factor, A&C, and even local newspaper, such as La Provincia di Cremona cover the news with remarkable details, rather unusual for mathematical works, and at times even with excessive, journalistic emphasis.
+Work on structural complexity, based on the use of knot polynomials, finds its way in the news: several newspapers and electronic journals dedicate articles to this topic from June to August 2012.
+National newspaper, such as Corriere della Sera and Corriere del Mezzogiorno, science web-journals, such as Galileo, Brain Factor, A&C, and even local newspaper, such as La Provincia di Cremona cover the news with details, an unusual event for mathematical work.

 The Jones polynomial for fluid knots

 J. Phys.
-A Insight feature article on the web and JPA cover dedicated to the paper "The Jones polynomial for fluid knots from helicity", published in 2012.
+A Insight features a web article and the journal cover is dedicated to the paper "The Jones polynomial for fluid knots from helicity", published in 2012.

 In 2012 the paper entitled "The Jones polynomial for fluid knots from helicity", written in collaboration with Xin Liu, is published in the Journal of Physics A: Mathematical and Theoretical.
 In the paper we derive the Jones polynomial for fluid knots (vortex or magnetic) in the context of ideal fluid flows.
-It is the first time that knot polynomials are derived in classical field theory, contributing to establish a topological foundation of classical fluid mechanics.
-JPA dedicates to this work the issue cover and a web-page on its Insight feature series.
+It is the first time that polynomials of knot theory are derived in and applied to classical field theory, contributing to establish topological foundations in classical fluid mechanics.
+JPA dedicates to this work its journal cover and a web-page on its Insight feature series.